logo

 Implementation notes

-• Don't leak missing attestations as successes.
-If the hidden input is absent (the widget never loaded, or the attacker stripped it), treat the submission as failed.
+• Don't leak missing responses as successes.
+If the captchaapi_response input is absent (the widget never loaded, or the attacker stripped it), treat the submission as failed before calling verify.